Rumble is a fast-paced game of superhero combat, with

 you'll win that enviable Adamantium Exoskeleton, it'll also mean

 that you'll start the game with 40 Energy already gone.
-And make sure you
+And be careful

-bid zero for a Power if they don't really want it; if everyone bids zero
+bid zero for a Power if they don't want it; if everyone bids zero

 on a particular Power, it is discarded.
 (Further to this, Heroes are